FMIG Manual

 Supplies

-All supplies for Seattle FMIG are brought by Group Health Cooperative and include birthing mannequins, models for perennial repair demonstrations, and 1-3 patients.
+All supplies for Seattle FMIG are brought by the residency and include birthing mannequins, models for perennial repair demonstrations, and 1-3 patients.

 EKG Workshops